2021 Selection Criteria and Submission Instructions

 A special five-person selection committee oversees the process for this award.
 The selection committee consists of the NLPES Chair, NLPES Vice Chair and three other individuals selected by the NLPES Chair who have a significant history of both active participation in NLPES and experience in legislative program evaluation or performance auditing.
 The selection committee will make its decision based on consensus and may grant a maximum of one award each year.

-- NLPES Vice Chair Kiernan McGorty, North Carolina Program Evaluation Division.
+- NLPES Chair Kiernan McGorty, North Carolina Program Evaluation Division.

-- The remaining three members have has not yet been named.
+- The remaining three members have not yet been named.

 If you have questions about the Outstanding Achievement Award, or if you wish to nominate someone to receive the award, contact the NLPES Awards Subcommittee chair: